Chronic pain: Medication decisions

 Some medications commonly prescribed to manage depression and prevent epileptic seizures have also been found to help relieve chronic pain, including back pain, fibromyalgia and diabetes-related nerve pain (diabetic neuropathy).
 Because chronic pain often worsens depression, antidepressants may doubly benefit pain and mood symptoms.

-Brand names.
+Generic (brand) names.
 Tricyclic antidepressants used in the treatment of chronic pain include amitriptyline and nortriptyline (Pamelor).

 - Benefits and risks.
 Side effects of these medications are generally mild, but may include nausea, dizziness or drowsiness.
 As a group, antidepressants and anti-seizure medications may, rarely, worsen depression or cause suicidal thoughts.
 If you notice changes in your thinking patterns or mood while taking these medications, talk with your doctor right away.

 - Bottom line.
 To reduce the risk of side effects, your doctor may start you out on a small amount of these medications and gradually increase the dose.
-Tricyclic antidepressants can make you drowsy, so your doctor likely will recommend you take these medications before bedtime.
+Tricyclic antidepressants can make you drowsy, so your doctor likely will recommend that you take these medications before bedtime.

 Opioid medications are synthetic cousins of opium and the drugs derived from opium, such as heroin and morphine.
 These drugs are often prescribed for acute pain that stems from traumatic injury, such as surgery or a broken bone.
 Opioids currently cause the most prescription drug-related overdose deaths in the United States — and that rate is still rising.
 Because the risks are so great, opioids are used at the lowest dose possible, usually for just a few days.